build-on-open-source/S01E01/README.md

 3. Create in AWS secrets two secrets (dockerhub and dockerhubtwo) which contain a key of username (dockerhub) and password (dockerhubtwo) with valid credentials for Docker
 4. In the Kubernetes/deployment.yaml update the link to the container image once it has been built

-To test its working use
+To test its working use the following command:

 ```
 kubectl port-forward {pod} 8080:8080